thibaudk/ossia.github.io/_pages/about-about.md

 ## Scientific background

 Software developed as part of the ossia project has its roots in scientific research projects started around 2000 at the LaBRI - the general research project is called <i>i-score</i> (interactive scores).
-See the [Research](Research) section for detailed information.
+See the [Research](research) section for detailed information.
 <!-- <img class="post-image" src="https://raw.githubusercontent.com/OSSIA/score/master/docs/score.png"/> -->

 ## Support
-Development has been supported over the years by many organisms and grants:
+Development has been supported over the years by many organizations and grants:
 <div class="logo-grid" style="justify-content: center;">
 <a href="https://www.labri.fr/"><img src="/assets/logo/LABRI_BIG.png"/></a>
 <a href="https://scrime.u-bordeaux.fr/"><img src="/assets/logo/logo-SCRIME-2018-Light.jpg"/></a>